zhuminghui17/starter-academic/content/pages/resources/index.md

   image: ""
 ---

-I will list online academic resources (free!) that I recommend in following toggle lists.
+I will list online academic resources that I recommend in following toggle lists.
+I will enrich the lists soon.

 {{< spoiler text="**Data Analysis with R**" >}}
 - **R Programming**